Small Transmitting Loop Project

 There are a number of amateurs who have suggested that small loop efficiency and effectiveness can actually be far better than conventional wisdom might suggest.
 Some have even challenged traditional round loop designs altogether, using different shapes and materials to squeeze more performance out of their antennas.
 Despite the challenges associated with confronting long-held traditions in design, these amateurs continue to perform some impressive experiments with their creations.

 For me, the process of building loops started small, mainly as an experiment driven by idle curiosity.
-Over the past couple of years, however, I have slowly developed my loop antennas into fully automated, remotely controlled, contest-grade, high power (500W) antennas for the 80m through 6m bands, becoming a major part of my radio hobby effort.
-In fact, my experience with low-band (40m and 80m) loops has convinced me to use this type of antenna exclusively for contesting on these bands.
+Over the past few years, however, I have slowly developed my loop antennas into fully automated, remotely controlled, high power (500W) antennas for the 80m through 6m bands, becoming a major part of my radio hobby.
+In fact, my experience with low-band (40m and 80m) loops has convinced me to use this type of antenna as a main contesting antenna, even when other larger antennas are available.

-As ARRL has noted in their push for relief from CC&R antenna restrictions, the amount of unencumbered available space is becoming increasingly scarce.
-Additionally, the ever-shrinking lot size for new development is combining with all manner of consumer electronic devices to make our HF bands more noisy than ever.
+Even for those of us who live on property without antenna restrictions, the ever-shrinking lot size for new development is combining with all manner of consumer electronic devices to make our HF bands noisier than ever.
 Because of these and other factors, the need for smaller and quieter HF antennas is growing.
-One of our challenges in the future is to design and build antennas that still have good performance characteristics, both for DX and domestic contacts.
+One of our challenges in the future is to design and build small antennas that still have good performance characteristics, both for DX and domestic contacts.

-This document continues to grow, so it's time to add a Table of Contents, before stuff starts getting lost:
+This document continues to grow, so it's time to add a Table of Contents, to help organize it:

 Step 1 - Just the Essentials

 Finding a quality tuning capacitor is the most difficult step in procuring materials, so I started with that.
-I had quite a bit of success using open-wire feed line for feeding and matching my dipole, and I knew that the voltage handling capacity of such line is quite high.
+I had quite a bit of success using open-wire feed line for feeding and matching a dipole for QRO operation, and I knew that the voltage handling capacity of such line is quite high.
 This line is also rather inexpensive, with a 100' roll of 300-ohm window line at around $20.

 I decided on a basic and minimal small loop, 3' in diameter, using a stub made from quality window line as the tuning capacitor.
 Such an antenna would, in theory, readily resonate in the 20m band.
 This design would also allow me to simply discard the antenna if it didn't work well, without losing a lot of money.